jw0220/MovieTrackerProject/README.md

 - You can save the state of my application by clicking the "Save Movies" button.
 - You can reload the state of my application by clicking the "Load Saved Movies" button.

+# Phase 4: Task 2

+logged event when clicking the "Add Movie" button to log the key event of adding movie to the movie list.
+- Thu Apr 13 12:58:22 PDT 2023
+  Added hunger games to list of movies

+logged event when clicking the "My Highest Rated Title" button to log the key event of filtering out the highest rated movie title in the movie list.
+- Thu Apr 13 12:58:30 PDT 2023
+  Got highest rated title so far

+logged event when clicking the "My Most Watched Genre" button to log the key event of filtering out the most watched genre in the movie list.
+- Thu Apr 13 12:58:32 PDT 2023
+  Got most watched genre so far

+logged event when clicking the "My Total Minutes Watched" button to log the key event of adding all the minutes watched in the movie list.
+- Thu Apr 13 12:58:35 PDT 2023
+  Got total minutes watched so far

+logged event when clicking the "My Average Rating" button to log the key event of filtering out the ratings in the movie list and averaging it.
+- Thu Apr 13 12:58:37 PDT 2023
+  Got average rating so far

 **References**
 - ui package inspired by TellerApp
 - persistence package and tests inspired by JsonSerializationDemo
 - GUI made with the help of https://docs.oracle.com/javase/tutorial/uiswing/examples/components/index.html &
   https://www.youtube.com/watch?v=iE8tZ0hn2Ws & https://www.youtube.com/watch?v=Kmgo00avvEw